A Simple Data Augmentation for Feature Distribution Skewed Federated Learning: Related Work

 \section{Related Work}

-\textbf{Federated Learning with Statistical Heterogeneity} \quad FL allows multiple discrete clients to collaborate in training a global model while preserving privacy.
+{\textbf{Federated Learning with Non-IID Data.}} FL~\cite{zhang2022robust,zhang2022game,li2021survey} allows multiple discrete clients to collaborate in training a global model while preserving privacy.
 The pioneering work, FedAvg~\cite{mcmahan2017communication}, is the most widely used FL algorithm, yielding success in various applications.
-However, the performance of FedAvg is inevitably degraded when suffering data statistical heterogeneity~\cite{li2020federated,karimireddy2020scaffold}, \textit{i.e.}, non-IID data, posing a fundamental challenge in this field.
+However, the performance of FedAvg is inevitably degraded when suffering non-IID data~\cite{li2020federated,karimireddy2020scaffold}, posing a fundamental challenge in this field.
 To address this, a variety of novel FL frameworks have been proposed, with representative examples such as FedProx~\cite{li2020federated}, Scaffold~\cite{karimireddy2020scaffold}, and FedNova~\cite{wang2020tackling}.
-They improved FedAvg by modifying the local training~\cite{li2021model,acarfederated} or model aggregation~\cite{yurochkin2019bayesian,lin2020ensemble} to increase stability in heterogeneous environments.
-Despite the progress, most of them ignore the differences in various data heterogeneity, like the heterogeneity of label distribution skew and feature distribution skew lies in label and images~\cite{li2020survey}, respectively.
-Therefore, recent studies attempt to more targeted methods for different data heterogeneity.
-For example, FedLC~\cite{zhang2022federated} addressed the label distribution skew by logits calibration.
-As for feature distribution skew, the target of this work, FedBN~\cite{li2021fedbn} learned the heterogeneous distribution of each client by personalized BN parameters.
-In addition, HarmoFL~\cite{jiang2022harmofl} investigated specialized knowledge of frequency to mitigate feature shifts in different domains.
-Although achieving significant progress, they only focus on mitigating the feature shift at the model optimization or aggregation stage, neglecting the data itself which is the root of the feature shift.
-Different from them, we aim to explore a new data augmentation technique to address this issue.
-Since operating on the data level, our method can be combined with various FL methods to further improve their performance, which shows stronger generalizability.
+They improved FedAvg by modifying the local training~\cite{li2021model,acarfederated} or model aggregation~\cite{yurochkin2019bayesian,lin2020ensemble} to increase stability in heterogeneous data environments.
+Despite the progress, most of them ignore the differences in various non-IID scenarios, like the heterogeneity of label distribution skew and feature distribution skew lies in label and images~\cite{li2020survey}, respectively.
+Therefore, recent studies attempt to more targeted methods for different non-IID scenarios.
+For example, FedLC~\cite{zhang2022federated} addressed label distribution skew by logits calibration.
+As for feature distribution skew, the target of this work, FedBN~\cite{li2021fedbn} learned the heterogeneous distribution of each client by personalized batch normalization layer parameters.
+In addition, HarmoFL~\cite{jiang2022harmofl} investigated specialized knowledge of frequency to mitigate feature shift.
+More recently, FedPCL~\cite{tan2022federated} employed a pre-trained model to reduce the number of learnable parameters and applied prototype-wise contrastive learning to regularize feature representation learning across different clients.
+This offers an effective solution for training large models in the feature distribution skewed FL scenario.
+Motivated by prototype learning, FPL~\cite{huang2023rethinking} utilized clustering to acquire unbiased class prototypes and then alleviated feature shift through prototype and local embedding alignment.
+In contrast to the aforementioned methods, ADCOL~\cite{pmlr-v202-li23j} introduced a novel adversarial collaborative learning approach to mitigate feature shift by replacing the model-averaging scheme with adversarial learning.
+Although achieving significant progress, they only focus on mitigating feature shift at the local optimization or global aggregation stage, neglecting the data itself which is the root of feature shift.
+Different from them, we aim to address this issue from the perspective of data.